 Many providers will care for your family in the weeks ahead.
 Your NICU team includes an attending neonatologist doctor who oversees care.
 Some teams also have neonatology fellows and pediatric residents.
-Some teams have neonatal nurse practitioners.
+Some teams have neonatal nurse practitioners and neonatal physician assistants.